scottcoughlin2014/quest-slurm-documentation-test/docs/super-slurm.rst

 The ``sacct`` command can be used display information about your past and current jobs on Quest.

-Like ``sstat``, the standard output of sacct may not provide the information we want.
+The standard output of sacct may not provide the information we want.
 To remedy this, we can use the ``--format`` flag to choose what we want in our output.
-Similarly, the format flag is handled by a list of comma separated variables which specify output data:
+The format flag is handled by a list of comma separated variables which specify output data:

 ::